Klipper3d/klipper/docs/Code_Overview.md

 then goes on to repeatedly run all functions tagged with the DECL_TASK() macro.

-One of the main task functions is command_task() located in **src/command.c**.
-This function processes incoming serial commands and runs the associated command function for them.
-Command functions are declared using the DECL_COMMAND() macro.
+One of the main task functions is command_dispatch() located in **src/command.c**.
+This function is called from the board specific input/output code (eg, **src/avr/serial.c**) and it runs the command functions associated with the commands found in the input stream.
+Command functions are declared using the DECL_COMMAND() macro (see the [protocol](Protocol.md) document for more information).

 Task, init, and command functions always run with interrupts enabled (however, they can temporarily disable interrupts if needed).
 These